livingdocsIO/documentation/walkthroughs/evaluation_guide.md

 # Evaluation guide

 ## Short introduction to livingdocs
-Livingdocs has 2 main applications, the livingdocs-editor and the livingdocs-server.
+Livingdocs has 2 main application, the livingdocs-editor and the livingdocs-server.
 For the livingdocs-server we need the following additional application:
 - elasticsearch
 - postgres
 - redis